jaysueno/microbial-interactive-web-dashboard/README.md

-# Plotly - How to create an interactive dashboard
+# How to create an interactive web dashboard using Plotly
 Javascript, D3.js, JSON, Plotly, Bootstrap4, HTML

 ## Live dashboard at: https://jaysueno.github.io/microbial-interactive-web-dashboard/